 10 a.m.
 Tuesday, Nov.
 13, at Koreshan State Park, 3800 Corkscrew Road, Estero.
 Topics will touch on differences between moths and butterflies, butterfly development, plants that support butterflies, netting techniques, tagging and more.
 Talk will be held in the Art Hall of Koreshan State Park.
 Reservations requested.
 Talk is free with park entry fee.
 239-992-0311.

 Spaghetti dinner fundraiser

-From 4:30 until 7 p.m., Tuesday, Oct.
-9, the Knights of Columbus San Marco Council #6344 will host a spaghetti dinner fundraiser for the police and fire foundations in the San Marco Parish Center The cost will be $12 per person with $5 for children under 12.
+On Tuesday, Nov.
+13, the Knights of Columbus San Marco Council #6344 will host a spaghetti dinner fundraiser in the San Marco Parish Center from 4:30 until 7 p.m.
+The Council has designated The Food Pantry as the beneficiary for this event.
+The cost will be $12 per person with $5 for children under 12.
 Dinner includes spaghetti with marinara sauce, meatballs, Italian sausage, salad, Italian bread, and dessert with beverages and cash bar.
 Take out is also available.
 This event is open to the public and everyone is invited.
 Information: 239-389-5633 or www.marcoknights.com.